Yateeka/Sotware-Engineering/DATABASE_SETUP.md

 # MongoDB Database Setup for Global Protest Tracker

-Hey!
 This guide will help you get the MongoDB database up and running for our protest tracker app.
-Don't worry if you're new to MongoDB - I'll walk you through everything step by step.
+These steps should walk you through everything step by step.

 ## What's in the Database?